Knowing The Beauty of Lyrics and Melodies That Celtic Music Has To Offer.

-The most common arrangement that we assume would be played for Irish and Celtic music would be something that accompanies the Irish jig or River dancing.
+The most common arrangement that would be played for Irish and Celtic music would be something that accompanies the Irish jig or River dancing.
 But that isn’t the only form of music that they have to offer.
-If you have never heard the harp played while you close your eyes and humm to its melody, then you are missing out.
-The harp is the national instrument in Celtic music and it surely does tick all the boxes of relaxation and soothing music.
+If you have never heard the harp playing while you close your eyes and hum to its melody, you are missing out.
+The harp is the national instrument in Celtic music, and it surely does tick all the boxes of relaxation and soothing music.

 2. Celtic music adapts.

-Of course there have been pieces that were passed down through generations of Celtic practices that focus on the natural sound we hear from the duffle, harp, guitar, or any other Celtic instrument.
-However, the beauty about music is that there are no boundaries on how you express a specific melody or write lyrics that have meaning.
-Celtic music over time has adapted to the current genre we hear today but still has the essence of our ancestors.
+Of course, there have been pieces passed down through generations of Celtic practices that focus on the natural sound we hear from the duffle, harp, guitar, or any other Celtic instrument.
+However, the beauty of music is that there are no boundaries on expressing a specific melody or writing lyrics that have meaning.
+Celtic music, over time, has adapted to the current genre we hear today but still has the essence of our ancestors.

 3. Celtic music tells a story.

-Music in all aspects aims to tell a story and Celtic Music is no different.
+Music in all aspects aims to tell a story, and Celtic Music is no different.
 Values and symbolisms that have meanings through designs are also interpreted in music.
-We all know that Celtic and Irish people take their symbolism to heart and express their practices through all forms, and that includes music.
-Another thing that makes Celtic music different is that they do not focus on the volume of how they play their sound or sing their melodies, they focus on how it makes people feel and how they can interpret their story.
+We all know that Celtic and Irish people take their symbolism to heart and express their practices through all forms, including music.
+Another thing that makes Celtic music different is that they need to focus on the volume of how they play their sound or sing their melodies.
+They focus on how it makes people feel and how they can interpret their stories.
 And that’s just beautiful.

-There are more assets as to why Celtic music brings something different to the :Music Industry” but it will really depend on the people that listen to it.
-You can freely express raw emotions and interpret different stories through a variety of melodies.
-The important factor that all musicians aim for is that you appreciate and value what they are trying to project and you are capable of triggering different emotions through the lyrics and melodies.
+There are more reasons why Celtic music brings something different to the "Music Industry,” but it will depend on the people that listen to it.
+You can freely express raw emotions and interpret other stories through various melodies.
+The critical factor that all musicians aim for is that you appreciate and value what they are trying to project.
+You are capable of triggering different emotions through the lyrics and melodies.

-Music is such an art form that we can never contain it in words, there is no definite interpretation, and there are no limits and controls.
-The music you listen to and follow are within your discretion and beliefs.
+Music is such an art form that we can never contain it in words; there is no definite interpretation and no limits and controls.
+The music you listen to and follow is within your discretion and beliefs.

-The true essence of Irish and Celtic music is to ensure that you are emotionally connected to your roots and that you are proud of your heritage.
+The true essence of Irish and Celtic music is to ensure that you are emotionally connected to your roots and proud of your heritage.
 Let’s stay connected through music and Celtic keepsakes.

-Check out our store at Celtic Knot Jewelry & Co. to purchase your collection of Irish and Celtic jewelry to embody the beauty of the music in Irish and Celtic melodies.
+Check out our Celtic Knot Jewellery store to purchase your collection of Irish and Celtic jewellery to embody the beauty of the music in Irish and Celtic melodies.